apivideo/api.video-typescript-uploader/README.md

 An onProgress event contains the following attributes:
 - uploadedBytes (number): total number of bytes uploaded for this upload
 - totalBytes (number): total size of the file
+- part (number): index of the part being uploaded

 **Example**